Article written by Elisa

 You can’t explore inside the Palais de Justice, but even from the outside, it’s one of the most impressive Rouen attractions.
 Home to the Rouen Law Courts, the building is a marvel of medieval architecture, built in the 16th century and restored after being damaged during the Second World War.

-You’ll want to take lots of photos outside of this stunning building and if you look closely, you’ll see shell holes in some of the exterior walls and some truly astonishing gargoyles on the roof.
+You’ll want to take lots of photos outside of this stunning building, and if you look closely, you’ll see shell holes in some of the exterior walls and some truly astonishing gargoyles on the roof.

 A renovation of the Palais de Justice in the ‘70s also uncovered the remains of another stone building in the courtyard.
 Known as the Monument Juif, it’s the lower room of a rabbinical school dating back to 1100.
-Unfortunately, at this time it’s still being restored and is closed to the public.
+Unfortunately, it’s still being restored and is closed to the public.

-9. Day trip to Monet’s Gardens in Giverny
+9. Day Trip to Monet’s Gardens in Giverny